How the CDC, FDA and USA Today Misrepresented The Effectiveness of Covid PCR Tests

 Understanding the PCR Test’s Ineffectiveness

-To understand the PCR test and why it is not effective for determining if a person has covid, see the article Understanding the PCR Test and How There Was Never A Reliable Test for Covid.
+To understand the PCR test and why it is ineffective for determining if a person has covid, see the article Understanding the PCR Test and How There Was Never A Reliable Test for Covid.

-This article does not get into that topic but instead focuses on how establishment media entities have served as PR front ends for pharmaceutical companies and health authorities providing false information about PCR testing.
+This article does not get into that topic.
+Instead, it focuses on how establishment media entities have served as PR front ends for pharmaceutical companies and health authorities, providing false information about PCR testing.

 How USA Today Spun the CDC Dropping the PCR Test

-Almost a full year after the WHO disavowed the PCR test, the CDC finally moved away from it as well.
-However, USA Today, which like Reuters and Politifact constantly put out false information called “fact checking” helped the CDC spin why it dropped the PCR as well.
+Almost a year after the WHO disavowed the PCR test, the CDC moved away from it.
+However, USA Today, like Reuters and Politifact, constantly put out false information called “fact-checking,” which helped the CDC spin why it also dropped the PCR.

 A widely shared claim on social media has brought the Centers for Disease Control and Prevention’s decision to retire its PCR test for COVID-19 back into the spotlight.